Ever wonder what goes into becoming a better photographer?

 There’s a thriving photography community that spans across the world.
 Take full advantage of it!

 Becoming a part of the greater photography community can be as simple as contributing to an amateur photography forum.
 But if you are looking to go the extra mile, check out the resources closest to you.
-Consider signing up for a workshop or seminar – aside from teaching a new skill, attending a class can also introduce you to likeminded image makers.
+Consider signing up for a photography workshop or photography class online – aside from teaching a new skill, attending a class can also introduce you to likeminded image makers.

 Knowing other photographers can provide inspiration and motivation to produce the best work possible.
 What’s more, each has a unique perspective that can be used to strengthen your work when you ask for feedback.
 Networking and getting to know people that share your passion can make all the difference.